novaprova/novaprova/doc/manual/parameters.rst

     np: 3 run 0 failed

-When multiple parameters apply, all the combinations are iterated
+When multiple parameters apply, the test functions are called once for each of the combinations of the parameters.
+For example, this pair of parameters

 .. highlight:: c